Blackberry Crisp with Oats

 • If adding stone fruit with berries, cut the fruit to be roughly the same size as the berries so they bake at the same rate.

-• Other Delicious Fruit Combos Include: Blackberry/Nectarine, Strawberry/Rhubarb, Raspberry/Peach, or try my easy plum crumble
+• Other Delicious Fruit Combos Include: Blackberry/Nectarine, Strawberry/Rhubarb, Raspberry/Peach.

 Creating the Blackberry Filling

-• You can also use flour, too, but I find the cornstarch is a more reliable thickener than flour, and it makes the syrup thicker, too!
+• You can use flour, but I find cornstarch is a more reliable thickener, and it makes the syrup thicker, too!

 • You could certainly skip the ramekins and bake this as a casserole in a 10-inch pie plate, or 9 x 11 casserole, or a square 10-inch brownie pan.

-• If baking in a casserole dish, just make sure it’s not larger than 9 or 10 inches, or your crumble will be too thin.
+• If baking in a casserole dish, just make sure it’s not larger than 9 or 10 inches, or your crisp will be too thin.

-• The thing about crumbles is they can be a bit dry if you don’t prime them with a little liquid first.
+• The thing about crumbles and crisps is that they can be a bit dry if you don’t prime them with a little liquid first.

-• You can use water, but to add a bit more flavor, I turn to lemon juice.
-The tartness is a nice match for the syrup’s sweetness and the crumble’s sweetness on top.
+• You can use water, but to add a bit more flavor, I turn to fresh lemon juice.
+The tartness is a nice match for the syrup’s sweetness and the crisp’s sweetness on top.

-• The liquid helps the blackberries steam and break down while activating the cornstarch to thicken, too.
+• The liquid helps the blackberries steam and break down while also activating the cornstarch to thicken.ย

 The Joy of an Individual Ramekin

-• I love the idea of serving these crumbles as individual portions.
+• I love the idea of serving these as individual portions.

-• Not only does it alleviate the need to serve the dessert at the table and pass it around, but it also creates a prettier presentation, too, since crumble can be a bit messy to serve.
+• Not only does it eliminate the need to serve dessert at the table and pass it around, but it also creates a prettier presentation, since crumbles and crisps can be a bit messy to serve.

-• This way, everyone gets their own crumble with the delicious topping fully intact, and the ice cream slightly melting.
+• This way, everyone gets their own little mess to make with the delicious topping fully intact.

-• It definitely creates a bigger wow factor when you bring it to the table!
+• It definitely creates a bigger wow factor when you bring it to the table as individual portions!ย

-• Transfer the blackberry mixture to your ramekins and place them on a sheet pan while you prepare the crumb topping.
+• Transfer the blackberry mixture to your ramekins and place them on a sheet pan while you prepare the crisp topping.ย

-• Personally, I really love a crumb topping with a bit of oatmeal.
+• Personally, I really love a crunchy topping, and the best way to ensure that is with a bit of oatmeal.

-• I think it adds texture and crunch to the crumble, which pairs nicely with the syrupy blackberries.
+• It adds texture and crunch to the crisp, which pairs nicely with the soft, syrupy blackberries below.

-• The brown sugar also gives it a nice chewiness, which is a terrific match for the creamy ice cream.
+• The brown sugar also gives it a nice chewiness, which is a terrific match for the rich, creamy ice cream.ย

 • I find the butter-to-flour ratio important.
-Too much butter and the crumble won’t make a crumb; it will be more liquid and melt too fast in the oven.
+Too much butter, and the crisp won’t form a nice crumb; it will be too liquid and melt too fast in the oven.

-• Not enough butter, and the crumble is dry.
+• Not enough butter, and the crisp will be dry.

 • For this, I use 1 cup of flour to 1/2 cup of butter, and then to prevent further dryness, I also add 3 tablespoons of heavy cream.
-I find this is the perfect ratio for crumble!
+I find this is the perfect ratio for crisp toppings!

-• Once the crumble is made, sprinkle it generously on each ramekin.
-Let’s face it, the crumble is the best part, so don’t be shy, load it on!
+• Once the crisp topping is made, sprinkle it generously on each ramekin.
+Let’s face it, the topping is the best part, so don’t be shy, load it on!

-• There’s also quite a lot of blackberries in those ramekins, so having enough crumble assures you’ll get enough with every bite and won’t be left with just the syrupy blackberries.
+• There are also quite a lot of blackberries in those ramekins, so having enough crisp topping ensures you’ll get enough with every bite and won’t be left with just the syrupy blackberries.ย

 Presentation Tip:

 • I also like to allow small pockets for the berries to peek through.
-This creates some pretty detailing around the rim of baked-on syrup that adds to the presentation.
+This creates pretty detailing around the rim of the baked-on syrup, which adds to the presentation.

-How to Know When Your Crumbles Are Done
+How to Know When Your Crisps Are Done

 • Allow them to bake as directed, but once you are nearing the time they should be done, check for the syrupy dribbles!